IR side of bounds on Theories with Spontaneously Broken Lorentz Symmetry: Discussion

 \section{Discussion}

-In this work we have addressed the question of what is the IR characterization of analyticity/positivity bounds in theories with spontaneously broken Lorentz symmetry.
-We have derived bounds in terms of the ray velocity of low energy modes in the EFT, capturing exactly the bounds derived from analyticity.
-We studied the context of an EFT for a conformal superfluid in $D=3$, presented in Sec.~\ref{sec:superf}, studying an IR model in which the $U(1)$ symmetry group is gauged and the superfluid is coupled to a gauge vector field.
-In this model the EFT has a mass gap, meaning that the ray velocity goes to zero for vanishing momenta.
-In Sec.~\ref{sec:bounds} we posed IR bounds by requiring that the ray velocity doesn't grow too fast for low momenta.
-In the specific, we have imposed that the ray velocity does not grow beyond the speed of gapless excitations, $c_s^2=1/2$, for momenta below the mass gap, see Eq.~\eqref{bound}.
+In this work we have approached the question of what is the IR characterization of analyticity/positivity bounds in theories with spontaneously broken Lorentz symmetry.
+We have expressed the known bounds in terms of a momentum-independent condition on the kinematics of low energy modes in the EFT, specifically through the acoustic vector $N^\mu$ and the associated velocity ${\bf v}$.
+We studied this in the context of an EFT for a conformal superfluid in $D=3$, presented in Sec.~\ref{sec:superf}, studying an IR model in which the $U(1)$ symmetry group is gauged and the superfluid is coupled to a gauge field.
+In this model the EFT has both a mass gap and HD operators, both contributing to the presence of dispersivity.
+In Sec.~\ref{sec:bounds} we recovered the known analyticity bounds for this theory by requiring that the velocity ${\bf v}$ from the acoustic vector $N^\mu$ does not grow too fast for low momenta.
+Specifically, we have imposed that it does not grow beyond the speed of gapless excitations, $c_s^2=1/2$, for momenta below the mass gap; see Eq.~\eqref{bound}.
+In doing so, we also learned that the bound is not expressible as momentum-independent condition on neither phase nor group velocities.

-Technically, the similarity between our bound and that of \cite{Creminelli:2022onn} can be traced back to the close connection between correlators of conserved currents and propagators of the low energy modes, which we discussed in Sec.~\ref{sec:jj}.
+Technically, the the fact that the bound of \cite{Creminelli:2022onn} represents a statement about the kinematics of the gapped modes of the theory can be traced back to the close connection between correlators of conserved currents and propagators of the low energy modes, which we discussed in Sec.~\ref{sec:jj}.

-In our approach, we consider the vector field in the IR theory to be dynamical.
-Conservatively, this EFT can be thought of as an auxiliary IR system from which to extract the information contained in analyticity bounds.
-It would be interesting to investigate whether this system can also be considered physical, as a stable low energy phase of a conformally invariant UV theory.
-(See e.g. \cite{Kaplan:2023fbl,Seiberg:2024wgj,Berezhiani:2024boz} for recent progress on gauge theories at finite charge density.)
+In our work, we considered the IR kinematics of the gauge field excitations.
+Conservatively, this gauge field can be thought of as an auxiliary variable that is helpful in order to study the interactions, similarly to the approach of \cite{Creminelli:2022onn}.
+It would be interesting to investigate whether this system can also be considered as a physical, stable, low-energy phase of a conformally invariant UV theory.
+[See e.g., \cite{Kaplan:2023fbl,Seiberg:2024wgj,Berezhiani:2024boz} for recent progress on gauge theories at finite charge density.]
 In this regard, it would be non-trivial to show that one can have a phase with vanishing electric field, even using a background charge density.
 Another interesting point is that the EFT we study only has gapped modes.
-It will be useful to explain this either in terms of analogy with plasma physics, or in terms of the algebra of broken generators, see e.g. \cite{Nicolis:2012vf}.
+It will be useful to explain this either in terms of analogy with plasma physics, or in terms of the algebra of broken generators, see e.g., \cite{Nicolis:2012vf}.